-Starbucks’ New CEO Opts For 1,000-Mile-Commute Over Relocating For Work
+Starbucks’ New CEO Opts for 1,000-Mile Commute Over Relocating for Work

-His travel budget is very "modest."
+His travel budget is quite "modest."

 When it comes to jet-setting, most of us think of luxury vacations, not daily commutes.
 However, for Starbucks’ new CEO, Brian Niccol, this is about to become his new normal.
 Who says you need to live near your office to be the boss?